apache/cordova-docs/README.md

 ### Linux

-The latest version of CentOS, Fedora, Redhat Enterprise (RHEL) and Ubuntu come with python 2.7 pre-installed.
+The latest version of CentOS, Fedora, Redhat Enterprise (RHEL) and Ubuntu come with Python 2.7 pre-installed.
 Else, follow the steps from [this site][python_linux].

 ***